IF YOU BUY CHEAP, YOU BUY TWICE!

 4. Does this company have input into the equipment, equipment design and servicing, needed to deliver and support their equipment?

-internet or auctions, that they are covered by “public liability” insurance, or Work Cover.
-This is NOT the case!!
-In fact, it is very likely that the business owner would be charged with negligence and the lack of “duty of care”.
+In fact, it is very likely that the business owner would be charged with negligence and lack of their “duty of care”.

 “A small price to pay, in comparison, for the peace of mind knowing that your equipment is approved”.